Learn cPanel

 • Temporary(302) - This redirect is used when you would like to only temporarily redirect the visitor to a new domain/URL.
 Please note that the user browser WILL NOT remember this redirect.

-• https?://(www.)? - Here, you should choose the domain name for which you will be adding this redirect.
+• https?://(www.)? - Please use this drop down menu to select the domain name for which you will be adding this redirect.
 Please bear in mind that by default the value of "**All Public Domains**" will be selected.
-Leaving it like it is, will cause all domains you have added to your account to be redirected which is highly unlikely setup.
+Leaving it like it is will cause all domains you have added to your account to be redirected, which is a highly unlikely setup.

-• Redirects to - Here you will need to specify the complete URL to which you would like the visitor to be redirected.
+• Redirects to - Please use this text filed to type in the complete URL to where you would like the visitor to be redirected.
 For example, if you would like to redirect a visitor from domain.com to newdomain.com in this field you would type "https://newdomain.com" or even the URI in case there is such "https://newdomain.com/blog/".
 Please bear in mind that you will have to enter the complete URL including the protocol and the URI if such.

-• www. redirection - Here you can specify whether or not the visitor will have to type www in front of the redirected domain name.
+• www. redirection - Please use the radio button here to specify whether or not the visitor will have to type www in front of the redirected domain name.

-• Wild Card Redirect - If this option is selected, it will instruct the Web Server to redirect all requests made to a file or URI associated with the configured domain to the new location but with the same file or URI.
-For example, if you would like to redirect domain.com/blog.html to domain2.com/blog.html you should activate this option and no matter what file is requested from domain.com it will be redirected to the same file, however for domain2.com.
+• Wild Card Redirect - Please put a ticket inside this check box here If you want to instruct the Web Server to redirect all requests made to a file or URI associated with the configured domain to the new location but with the same file or URI.
+For example, if you would like to redirect domain.com/blog.html to domain2.com/blog.html, you should activate this option, and no matter what file is requested from domain.com, it will be redirected to the same file, however for domain2.com.

-Finally, to add the configured redirection, please click on the "Add" button.
+Finally, please click on the "Add" button to add the configured redirection

 cPanel will then create the configured redirect and will show a status message of whether or not the redirect was created.
 Please go back to the "Redirects" page by clicking on the "Go Back" link respectively.